bboylyg/ABL/README.md

     test_clean_loader, test_bad_loader = get_test_loader(opt)
 ```
-However, for the other attacks such as `Dynamic, DFTS, FC, etc`.
-It is not easy to contain them into the `get_backdoor_loader` .
-So the much elegant way is to create a local fixed poisoning data of these attacks by using the demo code `create_poisoned_data.py`, and then load this poisoned data by set the `opt.loader_fixed_data == True`.
+Note that, for attacks `Dynamic, DFTS, FC, etc`, it is hard to include them in the `get_backdoor_loader()`.
+So, better to create pre-poisoned datasets for these attacks using `create_poisoned_data.py`, then load the poisoned dataset by setting `opt.loader_fixed_data == True`.

-We provide a demo of how to  **create poisoning data of dynamic attack** in the `create_backdoor_data` dictionary.
+An example of how to  **create a poisoned dataset by the Dynamic attack** is given in the `create_backdoor_data` dictionary.

-Please carefully read the `create_poisoned_data.py` and `get_backdoor_loader`, then change the parameters for your experiment.
+Please feel free to read `create_poisoned_data.py` and `get_backdoor_loader` and adjust the parameters for your experiment.

-## ABL Stage One: Backdoor Isolation
+## ABL - Stage One: Backdoor Isolation
-To obtain the 1% isolation data and isolation model, you can easily run command:
+To isolate 1% potentially backdoored examples and an isolation model, you can run the following command:

 ```bash
 $ python backdoor_isolation.py
 ```

-After that, you can get a `isolation model` and then use it to isolate `1% poisoned data` of the lowest training loss.
-The `1% poisoned data` will be saved in the path `'isolation_data'` and `'weight/isolation_model'` respectively.
+After that, you will get an `isolation model` and use it to isolate `1% poisoned data` of the lowest training loss.
+The isolated data and isolation model will be saved to `'isolation_data'` and `'weight/isolation_model'`, respectively.

-Please check more details of our experimental settings in section 4 and Appendix A of paper, then change the parameters in `config.py` for your experiment.
+Please check more details of the experimental settings in Section 4 and Appendix A of our paper, and adjust the parameters in `config.py` for your experiment.

-## ABL Stage Two: Backdoor Unlearning
+## ABL - Stage Two: Backdoor Unlearning
-With the 1% isolation backdoor set and a isolation model, we can then continue with the later training of unlearning by running the code:
+With the 1% isolated data and the isolation model, we can then continue with the later training of unlearning using the following code:

 ```bash
 $ python backdoor_unlearning.py
 ```

-Note that at this stage, the backdoor has already been learned by the isolation model.
-In order to further improve clean accuracy of isolation model, we finetuning the model some epochs before backdoor unlearning.
-If you want directly to see unlearning result, you can select to skip the finetuning of the isolation model by setting argument  of `opt.finetuning_ascent_model== False` .
+At this stage, the backdoor has already been learned into the isolation model.
+In order to improve the clean acc of the isolation model, we finetune the model for several epochs before unlearning.
+If you want to go directly to see the unlearning result, you can skip the finetuning step by setting `opt.finetuning_ascent_model== False` .

-The final results of unlearning will be saved in the path `ABL_results`, and `logs` .
-Please carefully read the `backdoor_unlearning.py` and `config.py`, then change the parameters for your experiment.
+The final result of unlearning will be saved to `ABL_results` and `logs`.
+Please read `backdoor_unlearning.py` and `config.py` and adjust the parameters for your needs.

-## Leader-board of training backdoor-free model on Poisoned dataset
+## Anti-Backdoor Learning Leaderboard

 - **Note**: Here, we create a leader board for anti-backdoor learning that we want to encourage you to submit your results of training a backdoor-free model on a  backdoored CIFAR-10 dataset under our **defense setting**.
 - **Defense setting**： We assume the backdoor adversary has pre-generated a set of backdoor examples